Living in Luxembourg

 People living in Luxembourg were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Luxembourg, it is important to pack items that will help you feel comfortable in your new home.
 Consider bringing clothing for all seasons, as the weather can vary greatly throughout the year.
 It is also a good idea to bring any necessary documents, such as a passport, visa, and any other important paperwork.
 Additionally, it is helpful to bring items that will help you feel at home, such as pictures, books, and other personal items.
-Finally, it is important to bring any necessary electronics, such as a laptop, phone, and any other devices you may need," said a person living in Luxembourg.
+Finally, it is important to bring any necessary electronics, such as a laptop, phone, and any other devices you may need," said one expat in Luxembourg.

 Where should I setup a bank account in Luxembourg?